yilinwei/ensime.github.io/getting_started.md

 If things don't work as you expected, please read the [Getting Help](/getting_help) guide before asking for help from the community.

+We're all volunteers with our own priorities.
+The approach to your feature requests and bugs is very much "tell us what you want, and we'll help you to implement it".
+The ENSIME code is surprisingly easy to understand and modify.
+We hope you will enjoy the liberation of hacking your editor: come to [Contributing](/contributing) to find out more.

 All interactions in ENSIME are governed by the [Typelevel Code of Conduct](http://typelevel.org/conduct.html).
-We're all volunteers and the approach to feature requests and bugs is very much "tell us what you want, and we'll help you do that".

-The codebase is surprisingly easy to understand and we hope you will enjoy the liberation to hack your editor.
-Come to [Contributing](/contributing) to find out more.